- What is port forwarding

 Port triggering is much like port forwarding, but with a few key differences.
 Some of these help shore up some of its security vulnerabilities, but they also limit the cases where port triggering can be useful.

-First of all, when you set up port triggering, the port you choose remains closed.
-It will only open in the event that it is triggered by outbound communication.
+First, when you set up port triggering, the port you choose remains closed.
+It will only open in the event that it’s triggered by outbound communication.

 When the outbound communication that triggered the port opening ends, the port will close after a specified period of time.
 This makes the connection more secure because it puts the local device in control of opening the connection.
 However, it also means these connections are difficult or almost impossible to initiate from outside.

 Secondly, port triggering doesn’t require you to configure a specific device IP address when creating the trigger.
 This means that any device on your network can initiate the connection, though only one can use it at a time.
 In port forwarding, you have to define the specific device using the connection.
 Depending on your router and your devices, this can make port triggering either a more or less secure choice than forwarding.

 Yes.
 Returning to our analogy of the router as a mail-sorter, port-forwarding allows you to cut the time spent at the sorting stage.
 If you program your router to forward data from specific ports to pre-specified devices on your network, you could speed up your internet connection by several milliseconds and reduce your download time significantly.

 Port forwarding vs. a VPN: which should you prioritize?

 As we’ve said, port forwarding won’t work with a VPN.
 That raises the question: if you can only have one or the other, which is more important?